sctlcd/the-green-corner/README.md

  - A "profile photo" of the plants to be displayed in the Plants list page.
  - User can upload photos of plants for making the identification easier.
  - User authentication
- - Review and validation of a new added plant.

 Back to [top](#TableOfContents)